R-Wright-1/Plastisphere-MetaAnalysis/README.md

----
-title: "Food or just a free ride?
-A meta-analysis reveals the global diversity of the Plastisphere"
+# Food or just a free ride?
+A meta-analysis reveals the global diversity of the Plastisphere
----

 This document contains all of the commands necessary for the analyses performed in:
 **Food or just a free ride?
 A meta-analysis reveals the global diversity of the Plastisphere**.